zulip/zulip/templates/zerver/help/change-a-users-name.md

 [change their own names](/help/change-your-name), but administrators can change users' names when users are unavailable.

-Follow the following steps to change the name of a user using an administrator account.
+{!follow-steps.md!}  change the name of a user using an administrator account.

 {!go-to-the.md!} [Users](/#administration/user-list-admin)
 {!admin.md!}